Sarah D. Stellwagen, Ph.D.

 Department of Biological Sciences

-I am an assistant research scientist at the University of Maryland Baltimore County studying the genetics and genomics using arachnid models.
-Currently, I am working with Dr. Mercedes Burns studying population genetics of Japanese facultative parthenogenic harvestmen.
-Using Oxford Nanopore, I am sequencing the genome of the polyploid species Leiobunum manubriatum in an effort to understand their mixed ploidy and sexual/asexual reproductive modes.
-I also have a background in spider silk research, and am interested in the biomechanical properties and genetics of silk, particularly the aggregate glue that orb-weaving spiders deposit on the capture spiral silk of their webs.
+I have recently begun a postdoctoral fellowship at UNCC in Dr. Adam Reitzel's lab.
+Previously I was an assistant research scientist at the University of Maryland Baltimore County studying the genetics and genomics using arachnid models.
+I worked with Dr. Mercedes Burns studying population genetics of Japanese facultative parthenogenic harvestmen.
+Using Oxford Nanopore, I sequenced the genome of the polyploid species Leiobunum manubriatum in an effort to understand their mixed ploidy and sexual/asexual reproductive modes.
+I also have a background in spider silk research, and I'm interested in the biomechanical properties and genetics of silk, particularly the aggregate glue that orb-weaving spiders deposit on the capture spiral silk of their webs.